laravel/pint/README.md

 <a name="configuring"></a>
 ## Configuring Pint

-**By default, Pint does not require any configuration** and will fix code style issues in your code by following the opinioned coding style of Laravel.
+**By default, Pint does not require any configuration** and will fix code style issues in your code by following the opinionated coding style of Laravel.

 However, if you wish to customize the presets, rules, or inspected folders, you may do so by creating a `pint.json` file in your project's root directory: